nnguyenthiminh278/report_generator/README.md

 report_generator_v1/data/

-- Make sure your patient data (in excel) is include in the selected dir by the user e.g. input_patient_1234
+- Make sure your patient data (in excel, txt) is include in the selected dir by the user e.g. input_patient_1234